-The JustFaith - Christian Leadership Certificate Program is a three-year cohort program that integrates knowing, being and doing.
+The Faith Seeking Justice - Christian Leadership Certificate Program is a three-year cohort program that integrates knowing, being and doing.
 Its aim is to prepare and empower leaders for the 21st century church who are committed to spiritual depth and social justice as integral aspects of the church's ministry in a global context.
-The curricular component involves six religion courses (one each semester) which will fulfill requirements for a minor in religion.
-In addition to curricular requirements, students in the cohort will be part of a covenant group, have a professional and spiritual mentor, and participate in service and/or ministry activities.
+The curricular component involves six religion courses fulfilling requirements for a minor in religion.
+In addition to curricular requirements, students in the cohort will be part of a covenant group, have a professional and spiritual mentor, participate in service and/or ministry activities, and participate in bi-annual daylong retreats.

-Courses Required for the JustFaith - Christian Leadership Certificate Program
+Courses Required for the Faith Seeking Justice - Christian Leadership Certificate Program

-These six courses will be taken as part of a cohort over six consecutive semesters.
-Students completing these requirements will have fulfilled requirements for the Religion Minor:
+Every effort should be made to take the courses in the order presented below, as part of a cohort over six consecutive semesters.
+Where necessary some substitutions will be considered on a case-by-case basis.
+Students completing these requirements will have fulfilled requirements for the Religion minor.